 Sirloin steak.
 Turkey bacon.
-Goat Cheese.
+Salmon.
+Chicken.
 Eggs.
-Milk.
-In your South Beach Grocery Guide, you’ll find a long list of Lean Proteins that, when enjoyed as suggested, are 100 percent South Beach Diet approved.
+In your South Beach Grocery Guide, you’ll find a long list of Proteins that, when enjoyed as suggested, are 100 percent South Beach Diet approved.
 But what is protein, anyway, and why is it so important?
-And what makes a protein a “Lean Protein?”

-Check out everything you need to know about Lean Proteins on your South Beach meal plan:
+Check out everything you need to know about Proteins on your South Beach meal plan:

 What Is Protein?